 The Warburton Highway and Healesville Kooweerup Road, a major link between West Gippsland and the Hume Freeway and North East Victoria, intersect in the middle of the town.

 A hundred years ago most visitors arrived here via the newly opened railway.
 Many would have spent some time fishing.
 In those days, cod up to 30 lb. could be caught; blackfish and eels were plentiful.
 Today the cod are long gone but blackfish can still be caught – particularly in the smaller streams – and eels are still plentiful.

 For many years Woori was a small farming community.
-Construction of the Upper Yarra Dam after World War II provided many Valley residents with employment, and recent development and subdivisions have turned Woori Yallock into an outer suburb, many locals now travelling to Melbourne each day to work.
-Fortunately, large areas around Woori are zoned ‘agricultural’, and high quality produce is available at numerous cellar doors and gourmet food outlets.
+Construction of the Upper Yarra Dam after World War II provided many Valley residents with employment, and development and subdivisions have turned Woori Yallock into an outer suburb, many locals now travelling to Melbourne each day to work.
+Fortunately, large areas around Woori Yallock are zoned ‘agricultural’, and high quality produce is available at numerous cellar doors and gourmet food outlets.

 Launching Place was settled in the 1840s and was so named because flat bottomed timber punts were launched here on the Little Yarra to transport goods upstream.

 The area lies along the fertile flood plains of the Little Yarra and Yarra Rivers and was originally settled as a rich farming area before gold was discovered at Hoddles Creek.